 NTI has been a leader in holistic nutrition education for 20 years.
 Since 1999, we have provided students with the highest quality training, helping them to achieve thriving careers in the field of holistic health and wellness.

-Distinctive advantages of choosing Nutrition Therapy Institute for your nutrition training:
+Distinctive advantages of choosing Nutrition Therapy Institute for your professional nutrition training:

 - Our instructors maintain thriving practices as Naturopaths, Nutritionists and other health professionals, on which students can model their own future practices.